DrArindamGhosh/Data-Pipeline-Using-Streaming-Data/README.md

-# Stream Data From Flask To Postgres
+# Stream Data From Flask To PostgreSQL

 A tutorial on streaming data from a Flask REST API and streaming the response into PostgreSQL

 ![](streaming.gif)